FlamesCo/FlamesAI_Bella/README.md

 # FlamesAI_Bella
-The closets thing we will get to GPT4 [For potato computers] -- COPY OF GPT-2/GPT-X REPLICA FOR DISCORD WORK IN PROGRSES Copyright <2021> <FLAMES CO.
+The newest thing we will get to GPT4 [For potato computers] -- COPY OF GPT-2/GPT-X REPLICA FOR DISCORD WORK IN PROGRSES Copyright <2021> <FLAMES CO.
 ENTERPRISES>
 Version 2, June 1991